Deadline: April 5, 2022

 Equator Prize 2022 winners will be selected by an independent Technical Advisory Committee, which will assess nominations based on the following criteria:

 - Impact: The extent to which the nominated initiative has resulted in measurable and positive environmental, social and economic impacts that deliver benefits towards the achievement of the Sustainable Development Goals;

 - Innovation: The extent to which the nominated initiative demonstrates new approaches and models that overcome prevailing constraints, and could offer fundamentally new approaches to adapting to and/or mitigating climate change, while advancing local sustainable development;

 - Scalability and/or replicability: The extent to which the nominated initiative could be scaled up sub-nationally or nationally and/or, the extent to which the initiative can be replicated within the country and beyond;

 - Resilience and Adaptability: The extent to which the nominated initiative demonstrates adaptability to environmental, social and economic change, resilience in the face of external pressures;

 - Reduced inequalities: The extent to which the initiative reduces inequalities in income as well as those based on age, sex, disability, race, ethnicity, origin, religion or economic or other status, in particular for the poor;

 - Social Inclusion: The extent to which the nominated initiative includes youth, elders, indigenous peoples, and other diverse groups in the decision-making processes and the actions that affect them;

-- Gender Equality: The extent to which the nominated initiative promotes the equality and empowerment of women and girls.
+- Gender Equality: The extent to which the nominated initiative is led by women or ensures the equality and empowerment of women and girls

 For more information, visit Equator Prize.